What is Truth?

 JOHN 16:12-13 I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.

-Within perhaps a decade of Paul's closure in ACTS 28:28, Jerusalem was destroyed by Rome.
+Within perhaps a decade of Paul's closure in ACTS 28:28, Jerusalem was destroyed by the Roman legions.
 According to Josephus, more then a million Jews died torturous deaths with nearly one hundred thousand carried off as slaves, precisely as Yeshua had warned them;

 LUKE 21:20-24 And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh.
 Then let them which are in Judaea flee to the mountains; and let them which are in the midst of it depart out; and let not them that are in the countries enter thereinto.